-- 1. An employee who is considering entering into the CASP process should first confirm with their manager their eligibility and that there is appropriate scope, responsibilities, need and opportunities in their service to warrant this in accordance with clause 5.1.6. - 2.
-The practitioner selects the themes within each domain and develops SMART objectives (in consultation with a suitable professional representative from that discipline). - 3.
+- 1. An employee who is considering entering into the CASP process should first confirm with their manager their eligibility and that there is appropriate scope, responsibilities, need and opportunities in their service to warrant this in accordance with clause 5.1.6. - The practitioner selects the themes within each domain and develops SMART objectives (in consultation with a suitable professional representative if required (note the CASP - Setting Objectives flow-chart)). - Note CASP Objectives may be project-based or work based as per the domain activities detailed below. - All CASP based activity will exceed the usual expectations/day to day duties of a standard clinical role and clinical practice.
+Clinicians and managers should always consider current work environment and ongoing expectations when setting objectives. - 3.
 The compulsory domains required are outlined in the table below.
 Non-compulsory domain objectives are completed from any practice domain within the document relevant to the position, service requirements and development needs of the practitioner.
 The number of objectives will be agreed between the manager and the employee.

-Occupational Group Compulsory Domains Allied Health, AOD Clinicians, Health & Clinical Support Workers (Level 3) Clinical &amp; Professional Practice One objective demonstrating Māori responsiveness (can come out of any of the practice domains &amp; may be part of the Clinical &amp; Professional Practice objective) Hauora Māori Workers (Level 3) & practitioners in Māori designated positions/ services.
-Advanced Māori Responsiveness Clinical &amp; Professional Practice Hauora Māori Workers (Level 2) Advanced Māori Responsiveness Clinical &amp; Professional Practice
+Occupational Group Compulsory Domains Allied Health, AOD Clinicians, Health & Clinical Support Workers (Level 3) Clinical & Professional Practice One objective demonstrating Māori responsiveness (can come out of any of the practice domains & may be part of the Clinical & Professional Practice objective) Hauora Māori Workers (Level 3) & practitioners in Māori designated positions/ services.
+Advanced Māori ResponsivenessClinical & Professional Practice

-Occupational Group Compulsory Domains Health & Clinical Support Workers (Level 2) Clinical &amp; Professional Practice
+Occupational Group Compulsory Domains Hauora Māori Workers (Level 2) Advanced Māori ResponsivenessClinical & Professional Practice Health & Clinical Support Workers (Level 2) - Clinical & Professional Practice